 Our quarterly results of operations have historically experienced significant fluctuations.
-Our net losses were approximately \$0.9 million, \$3.6 million, \$1.5 million, \$2.9 million, \$3.2 million, \$1.2 million, \$2.7 million and \$6.5 million for the three months ended March 31, 2007, June 30, 2007, September 30, 2007, December 31, 2007, March 31, 2008, June 30, 2008, September 30, 2008, December 31, 2008 and March 31, 2009, respectively.
+Our net losses were approximately \$0.9 million, \$3.6 million, \$1.5 million, \$2.9 million, \$5.4 million, \$3.2 million, \$1.1 million, \$23.7 million and \$6.5 million for the three months ended March 31, 2007, June 30, 2007, September 30, 2007, December 31, 2007, March 31, 2008, June 30, 2008, September 30, 2008, December 31, 2008 and March 31, 2009, respectively.
 Our quarterly results may fluctuate significantly as a result of a variety of factors, many of which are beyond our control.
 If our quarterly results of operations fall below the expectations of securities analysts or investors, the price of our common stock could decline substantially.
 Fluctuations in our quarterly results of operations historically have primarily been attributable to our derivative gains and losses, but also may be due to a number of other factors, including, but not limited to: our ability to increase sales to existing customers and attract new customers, the addition or loss of large customers, construction cost overruns, downtime at our facilities (including the recent shutdowns in March and June 2009 of DCE's landfill gas processing facility), the amount and timing of operating costs and capital expenditures related to the maintenance and expansion of our business, operations and infrastructure, changes in the price of natural gas, changes in the prices of CNG and LNG relative to gasoline and diesel, changes in our pricing policies or those of our competitors, the costs related to the acquisition of assets or businesses, regulatory changes, expenses for ballot initiatives that could impact our business and geopolitical events such as war, threat of war or terrorist actions.
 Investors in our stock should not rely on the results of one quarter as an indication of future performance as our quarterly revenues and results of operations may vary significantly in the future.
-Therefore, period-to-period comparisons of our operating results may not be meaningful.
+Therefore, period-to-period comparisons of our operating results may not be common stock subject to outstanding warrants sold in our registered direct offering that closed on November 3, 2008, are freely tradable without restriction or further registration under federal securities laws unless purchased by our affiliates.
+Shares held by non-affiliates for more than six months may generally be sold without restriction, other than a current public information requirement, and may be sold freely without any restrictions after one year.
+All other outstanding shares of common stock may be sold under Rule 144 under the Securities Act, subject to applicable restrictions.